pietrobraione/sushi/README.md

 ## Dependencies

 SUSHI depends on some software packages, most of which are already included in the repository.
-You will need to fix three dependencies manually.
+You will need to fix four dependencies manually.
 The first is on the SUSHI runtime library, that resides on another repository at [this](https://github.com/pietrobraione/sushi-lib) URI.
-It must be installed as an Eclipse project in the same workspace where the SUSHI project resides (with identical procedure).
-The second and third dependencies are the [GNU Linear Programming Kit (GLPK)](https://www.gnu.org/software/glpk/) and its Java wrapper [GLPK-Java](http://glpk-java.sourceforge.net/).
+It must be installed (with identical procedure) as an Eclipse project in the same workspace where the SUSHI project resides.
+The second dependency is [Z3](https://github.com/Z3Prover/z3).
+The third and fourth dependencies are the [GNU Linear Programming Kit (GLPK)](https://www.gnu.org/software/glpk/) and its Java wrapper [GLPK-Java](http://glpk-java.sourceforge.net/).
 If your operating system is Debian or Ubuntu you can install the libglpk and libglpk-java packages.
 Under OSX there is a GLPK package under Macports, but no package for GLPK-Java.
-In the worst case you will need to install GLPK and GLPK-Java from the sources, in which case consider that both have many dependency on their own.
+In the worst case you will need to install GLPK and/or GLPK-Java from sources, in which case consider that both have many dependency on their own.
 Once done that you need to reconfigure the Eclipse SUSHI project so it uses the GLPK you installed.
 Note that the SUSHI Eclipse project contains a glpk-java.jar library, but you do *not* want to use that.
 So right-click the SUSHI Eclipse project in the Eclipse package explorer, and select Build Path > Configure Build Path... from the contextual menu.